A firm will shut down in the long run if its earning is

 The long run is a phase where all factors of production are variable and firms are able to adjust all costs.
 If its earnings are less than the normal profits, it will shut down.
 A firm should earn enough to cover its total cost per unit in order to remain in business.

-Which of the following is applicable in a wholly capitalist economy? ...
+Which of the following statements describes a mixed economy? ...

-An increase in marginal propensity to save will lead to ...
+Other things being equal, an increase in supply will lead to ...